mzpqnxow/quick-dirty-CA/README.md

 ## WARNING

-You shouldn't be using this.
-It does not make use of best practices, it intentionally leaves keys unencrypted, and the use-case is a very narrow one, where a user controlling the CA needs to generate signed certificates for short-term or development use.
-That said, if this can be useful for you, go for it.
+You shouldn't be using this unless you have carefully reviewed the `openssl.cnf.yml` file and are an very proficient in OpenSSL and its CA functionality.
+It does not make use of traditional best practices (see the *Caveat* section) and by default it intentionally leaves keys unencrypted; the use-case is a very narrow one, where a user controlling the CA also controls the components where the various certificates will be placed.
+This is anathema to those involved in the more traditional CSR -> Authority model, but it is for a different use-case, poorly explained below.

 ## First things first